Professor Sarah Brown

 Sarah was promoted to a senior lectureship in 2001 at the University of Leicester.
 She took up a Chair in Economics at the University of Sheffield in 2005 and was Head of Department from 2006 to 2011.

 Sarah is a Research Fellow at the IZA (Institute for the Study of Labour, Bonn) and an Associate Fellow at the Sheffield Political Economy Research Institute (SPERI).
 She has been a member of the Department for Work and Pensions Steering Committee for the Work, Pensions and Labour Economics Study Group (WPEG) since 2001.
+Sarah is currently President-Elect of the Scottish Economic Society and a Managing Editor of the Bulletin of Economic Research.

 In 2012 Sarah was awarded a two-year Leverhulme Trust Major Research Fellowship for a project entitled Household Finances, Intergenerational Attitudes and Social Interaction.